Overseas Citizenship of India: Second page contents

 The OCI certificate contains a note:

-The note bearing page is typically stamped and signed by the issuing authority.
+The note-bearing page is typically stamped and signed by the issuing authority.

 Final page contents

 Persons of Indian Origin Card

 Persons of Indian Origin Card (PIO Card) was a form of identification issued to a Person of Indian Origin who held a passport in a country other than Afghanistan, Bangladesh, Bhutan, China, Iran, Nepal, Pakistan, and Sri Lanka.
-Accordingly, the Citizenship (Amendment) Act, 2003, made provision for acquisition of Overseas Citizenship of India (OCI) by the Person of Indian Origin (PIOs) of 16 specified countries.
+Accordingly, the Citizenship (Amendment) Act, 2003, made provision for the acquisition of Overseas Citizenship of India (OCI) by the Persons of Indian Origin (PIOs) of 16 specified countries.
 It also omitted all provisions recognizing or relating to the commonwealth citizenship from the principle Act.
-Later, the Citizenship (Amendment) Act, 2005, expanded the scope of grant of OCI for PIOs of all countries except Pakistan as long as their home country allows dual citizenship under their local law in case it recognizes OCI as a second citizenship of India.
-The OCI is not actually a dual citizenship as the Indian constitution forbids dual nationality (Article 9).
+Later, the Citizenship (Amendment) Act, 2005, expanded the scope of grant of OCI for PIOs of all countries except Pakistan, as long as their home country allows dual citizenship under their local law in case it recognizes OCI as a second citizenship of India.
+The OCI is not a dual citizenship as the Indian constitution forbids dual nationality (Article 9).

 On 9 January 2015, the Person of Indian Origin Card scheme was withdrawn by the Government of India and was merged with the Overseas Citizen of India card scheme.
 All currently held PIO cards are treated as OCI cards.
-PIO holders will get a special stamp in their existing PIO card, saying "lifelong validity" and "registration not required", thus making them equal to existing OCI cards.
+PIO holders will get a special stamp on their existing PIO card, saying "lifelong validity" and "registration not required", thus making them equal to existing OCI cards.
 An extended deadline was given where the card could be converted for free to an OCI until 31 December 2017.

-PIO holders can use their PIO card to travel to India until 31 December 2023.
-Effective 1 January 2024, PIO holders' entry to India will be refused.
+PIO holders can use their PIO card to travel to India until 31 December 2025.
+Effective 1 January 2026, PIO holders' entry to India will be refused.